Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Experimental Results

-We next investigate the model learned by BPFA.
-In Figure \ref{fig.example_bpfa} we show dictionary learning results learned by BPFA+TV for radial sampling of the Circle of Willis.
+We investigate the model learned by BPFA.
+In Figure \ref{fig.example_bpfa} we show dictionary learning results learned by BPFA+TV for radial sampling of the complex Brain MRI.
 In the top portion, we show the dictionaries learned for 10\%, 20\% and 30\% sampling.
-We see that they are consistent, but the number of elements increases as the sampling percentage increases, since more complex information is contained in the $k$-space measurements of the image.
-This is also shown in Figure \ref{fig.example_bpfa}(d).
-In this plot we show the cumulative sum of the ordered $\pi_k$ from BPFA.
+We see that they are similar in their shape, but the number of elements increases as the sampling percentage increases since more complex information about the image is contained in the $k$-space measurements.
+We again note that unused elements are represented by draws from the prior.
+In Figure \ref{fig.example_bpfa}(d) we show the cumulative sum of the ordered $\pi_k$ from BPFA.
 We can read off the average number of elements used per patch by looking at the right-most value.
 We see that more elements are used per patch as the fraction of observed $k$-space increases.
-We also see that for 10\%, 20\% and 30\% sampling, roughly 60, 80 and 95, respectively, of the 108 total dictionary elements were significantly used, as indicated by the leveling off of these functions.
+We also see that for 10\%, 20\% and 30\% sampling, roughly 70, 80 and 95, respectively, of the 108 total dictionary elements were significantly used, as indicated by the leveling off of these functions.
 This highlights the adaptive property of the nonparametric beta process prior.
 In Figure \ref{fig.example_bpfa}(e) we show the empirical distribution on the number of dictionary elements used per patch for each sampling rate.
 We see that there are two modes, one for the empty background and one for the foreground, and the second mode tends to increase as the sampling rate increases.
 The adaptability of this value to each patch is another characteristic of the beta process model.
-We note that these results are typical of what we observed in the other experiments.